ProGraphics/prostyle.io/pages/plus/plus.md

       <dd class="accordion-navigation">
         <a href="#panel1" class="noline"><span class="iconfont"></span>Do I need a ProStyle license, too?</a>
         <div id="panel1" class="content">
-          <p markdown="1">ProStyle Plus licenses you to use the premium extensions on a website with a specified domain name.
-You must separately be licensed to use ProStyle.
-Luckily, ProStyle is _free_ for the most common use.
+          <p markdown="1">With ProStyle Plus, you are licensed to use the premium extensions on a website with a specified domain name.
+You must be licensed separately to use the core ProStyle software.
+Luckily, ProStyle is _free_ for the most common use case.
 See the [ProStyle pricing](/pricing/) page for more details.</p>
         </div>
       </dd>
       <dd class="accordion-navigation">